tap349/tap349.github.io/_posts/2016-10-03-macos-configuration.md

 NOTE: to backup files on external NTFS HDD use Paragon Driver for Mac OS (<http://www.seagate.com/support/downloads/item/ntfs-driver-for-mac-os-master-dl>).

-- install all system updates in App Store
+- install all system updates in the App Store
 - install brew:

   ```zsh